Book Series: Shefford Knights #1

 Final Analysis of Defy Not the Heart

 Don’t expect literary perfection.
-If you’re in a goofy frame of mind, have a blast reading about two silly characters that make you fall in love with them just as they do.
+If you’re in a goofy frame of mind, read about these two silly characters that make you fall in love with them just as they do.

 |Rating Report Card|